-2 release lever (2)

-CAUTION: The processor is held in its socket under strong pressure.
-Be aware that the release lever can spring up suddenly if not firmly grasped.

-- 9 Position your thumb firmly over the processor socket-release lever and release the lever from the locked position.
-Rotate the lever 90 degrees upward until the processor is released from the socket.
-See Figure 3-32. - 10 Rotate the processor shield upward and out of the way.
-See Figure 3-32.
+- 2 heat-sink retention latch (2) - WARNING: The processor is held in its socket under strong pressure.
+Be aware that the release lever can spring up suddenly if not firmly grasped. - 10 Position your thumb firmly over the processor socket-release lever and release the lever from the locked position.
+Rotate the lever 90 degrees upwards.
+See Figure 3-22. - 11 Rotate the processor shield upwards and out of the way.
+See Figure 3-22. - CAUTION: Be careful not to bend any of the pins on the ZIF socket when removing the processor.
+Bending the pins can permanently damage the system board. - 12 Lift the processor out of the socket and leave the release lever up so that the socket is ready for the new processor.

-Figure 3-32.
-Installing and Removing a Processor

-CAUTION: Be careful not to bend any of the pins on the ZIF socket when removing the processor.
-Bending the pins can permanently damage the system board.

-11 Lift the processor out of the socket and leave the release lever up so that the socket is ready for the new processor.

-If you are permanently removing the processor, you must install a processor blank and a heat-sink blank in the CPU2 socket to ensure proper system cooling.
-Adding the blanks is similar to installing a processor.
+If you are permanently removing a second processor, you must install a processor blank and a heat-sink blank in the CPU2 socket to ensure proper system cooling.
+Installing blanks is similar to installing a processor.
 See "Installing a Processor."